S-H-E-R-Development/APPs/README.md

 # APPs
-All the app can be found here with there version, it's free to download
+All the app can be found here with its version, it's free to download